PrefectHQ/prefect/docs/guides/ci-cd.md

 ## Advanced example

-In more complex scenarios, CI/CD processes often need to accomodate several additional considerations to enable a smooth development workflow:
+In more complex scenarios, CI/CD processes often need to accommodate several additional considerations to enable a smooth development workflow:

 - Making code available in different environments as it advances through stages of development
 - Handling independent deployment of distinct groupings of work, as in a monorepo